8 Best Banks For Small Businesses and Startups In 2025

 An SBA 7(a) loan is a loan granted to qualified small businesses in the United States and is guaranteed by the Small Business Administration.

-Wells Fargo offers three business checking account options, three business saving accounts, and three high reward business credit cards.
+Wells Fargo offers three business checking account options, three business savings accounts, and three high-reward business credit cards.

-- All three business checking accounts provide a fixed amount of fee-free transactions each fee period, online and mobile banking facilities, and zero liability debit cards.
+• All three business checking accounts provide a fixed number of fee-free transactions each fee period, online and mobile banking facilities, and zero liability debit cards.

 Capital One has two business checking account options — Spark Business Basic Checking and Spark Business Unlimited Checking.
 Both accounts allow unrestricted amounts of fee-free transactions, a feature that’s not found in most commercial banks.

-Other benefits include easy fund transfer via online and mobile banking mode and fee-free access to over 70,000 ATMs operated by Capital One and ATM networks, Allpoint and MoneyPass.
+Other benefits include easy fund transfer via online and mobile banking modes and fee-free access to over 70,000 ATMs operated by Capital One and ATM networks, Allpoint, and MoneyPass.

 Pros